-Of course, consider that new strings have to stretch, so you will have to re-tune your guitar for several times in next few hours.
+Of course, consider that new strings have to stretch, so you will have to re-tune your guitar several times in the next few hours.

 How to Restring an Acoustic Guitar

 The restringing process of an acoustic guitar is pretty much the same as for the electric.
-There is probably just one tricky thing about, which doesn’t necessarily have to be that complicated.
+There is probably just one tricky thing about it, which doesn’t necessarily have to be that complicated.
 Unlike electric guitars which come with various kinds of bridges, all acoustic guitars feature hardtails.

 How to Restring a Classical Guitar